-Motion sickness is rare in those under 2 years of age, but is most common between ages 3 and 12.
+Motion sickness is more common amongst children between ages 3 and 12.
 Women experience motion sickness more than men.
 It also occurs more often in women during menstrual cycles and pregnancy.

 In motion sickness, a discrepancy exists between the motion that is expected to occur and the actual motion sensed by the organ of balance in the inner ear.
 These unexpected signals translate into a confused message by the brain, leading to the development of symptoms.

 Generally, symptoms disappear once the brain adapts to the new pattern of motion.
 Two neurotransmitters (chemicals that relay messages to cells within the brain) – acetylcholine and dopamine – are thought to play an important role in causing motion sickness.

 Mild motion sickness may cause a headache and make someone feel a little uncomfortable with mild nausea.
 Other symptoms include dizziness, fatigue, and weakness.
 In severe cases, you may become very anxious, sweat or salivate a lot, become pale and nauseous, and start to vomit.

 Symptoms of motion sickness usually go away after the motion has stopped but may take up to 3 days to completely resolve.
 There are no serious complications of motion sickness to worry about, unless vomiting continues to the point where you become dehydrated.

 A diagnosis of motion sickness is made by observing the symptoms and signs and determining that they occur only while you are "in motion."

 There are several medications available to manage motion sickness.
 These medications are available in various forms, including oral tablets, rectal suppositories, and transdermal patches.